raulfabra/oxygen-testing/README.md

-# Testing Functional Hotel Miranda + Dashboard
+# Functional test Hotel Miranda + Dashboard
+Testing with Jest and Cypress